Albert Whitted Airport: Current operations

 In its budget for the fiscal year 2012, the City of St. Petersburg lists the airport along with the municipal marina, golf courses and a few other enterprises as city operations that are self-supporting.
 The FY 2012 airport budget is $959,181.
 Fees are charged to users to pay the costs of operations.

 Based on the 2005 Airport Master Plan commissioned by the City of St. Petersburg, estimates of total economic impact to the city place direct purchase of goods and services at $33,152,000, payroll at $12,025,880, and employment at 362 people.

 The Grand Prix of St. Petersburg of the IndyCar Series is held at the airport annually in the spring.
+They use runway 7/25 as part of the track for which the airport is compensated for this non-aviation use.
+During this time the airport is still open but only has runway 18/36 open.

-It is also home to businesses such as St. Pete Air Flight School, Tampa Bay Aviation, Sheltair Aviation Services, The Hangar Restaurant and Flight Lounge, Tampa Bay Air Charter, It's Time to Shine, Advertising Air Force, and Hertz.
+It is also home to businesses such as St. Pete Air Flight School, St. Pete Air Avionics, St. Pete Air Maintenance, Tampa Bay Aviation, Sheltair Aviation Services, The Hangar Restaurant and Flight Lounge, Tampa Bay Air Charter, It's Time to Shine, and Hertz.
 The Civil Air Patrol has a headquarters on site.

 The Florida DOT named Albert Whitted Airport the 2009 Florida General Aviation Airport of the Year.